piitaya/lovelace-mushroom-themes/README.md

 [![hacs][hacs-badge]][hacs-url]

-Mushroom allow you to customize your Mushroom dashboard using [Home Assistant][home-assistant] themes.
+Mushroom themes allow you to customize your Mushroom dashboard using [Home Assistant][home-assistant] themes.

 > ⚠️ It's only a theme!
 You need to install [Mushroom](mushroom) before to create the card on your dashboard!